-By defining a particular structure, for example a circle or a tree, search processes in the overlay network can be designed efficiently and deterministically.
+By defining a certain structure, for example a circle or a tree, search processes in the overlay network can be designed efficiently and deterministically.
 In such structured networks, compliance with the structure is strictly controlled.
 Routing algorithms determine how a node is arranged in the overlay network.
-The performance of the entire network depends directly on the arrangement of the nodes and how quick changes (joining and leaving nodes) are detected.
+The performance of the entire network depends directly on how the nodes are arranged and how quickly changes (joining and leaving nodes) are responded to.

-Usually, the routing algorithms are based on a Distributed Hash Table (DHT).
+Usually the routing algorithms are based on a Distributed Hash Table (DHT).
 Hash tables are data structures in which key-value pairs are stored, whereby the key must be unique.
 The corresponding value can then be queried via the key.
-The keys are ids, which are generated with a hash function (e.g., SHA-1).
-For the addresses of the nodes and the files, ids are created equally, so that they lie in the same address space.
-For finding a file, it is searched at the node with the same or the next larger id.
-If it is not available there, it does not exist on the network.
+The keys are ids, which are generated with a hash function (e.g. SHA-1).
+For the addresses of the nodes and for the files, ids are created equally, so that they lie in the same address space.
+To find a file, it is searched at the node with the same or the next larger id.
+If it is not available there, it is not existing on the network.

-For joining a network, either one or more peers must be known as the entry point, or this information must be obtained from a bootstrap server.
+To join a network, either one or more peers must be known as the entry point or this information must be obtained from a bootstrap server.
 When entering a structured network, the joining node is assigned a unique id and thus positions itself in the structure.
 The routing tables of the nodes affected by the structural change must then be updated.